 Their little sandwich shop/deli features Boars Head meats, and that’s not a bad thing.
 I love the “Turkey Grub” (a 1/3 pound of thin-as-air turkey slices, bacon, tomato and lettuce).
 Choose your bread, and they’ll gleefully slather it with mayo.
 The Ham & Brie sandwich (with pineapple mustard, yet) is also wonderful.
 It’s pressed panini-style in a crispy baguette.
 I also suggest The Chub, constructed with turkey, pepperoni, bibb lettuce and creamy havarti (or any of the other 5 cheese varieties) pressed between thick slices of rustic bread.
 Dijon, mayo and butter top it all off.
 See why they call it that?

-As I stood there during my visits, I couldn't help but notice the litany of people ordering the Berk's All Beef Jumbo Hot Dog.
+During my visits, I couldn’t help but notice the litany of people ordering the Berk’s All Beef Jumbo Hot Dog.
 They have all sorts of toppings, and apparently this is one of the best-kept secrets on Rehoboth Avenue.

 They also have Hershey’s Ice Cream, potato chips, Pulled Pork sliders on Brioche, various coffee beans, Jamaican Meat Pies, Vegan Samosas (!), lots of sodas, breakfast sandwiches, hot coffee, and (they are next to Cultured Pearl, after all) a large selection of Sushi including Tuna & Cucumber Roll, a spicy Mexican/Tuna Roll and even a Tamago (a sugar/soy sauce omelet) roll with Smoked Eel, Crabstick and Cucumber.
 All this from a little deli that used to be a High’s Dairy Store.